Paulos Gregorios

-Paulos Gregorios, born Paul Varghese or Vargīsa Pôla (9 August 1922 – 24 November 1996), was the first metropolitan of the Delhi diocese of the Malankara Orthodox Syrian Church and served for over two decades.
+Paulos Gregorios, born Paul Varghese or Vargīsa Pôla (9 August 1922 – 24 November 1996), was the first metropolitan of the Delhi Diocese of the Malankara Orthodox Syrian Church and served for over two decades.

 Life

-Varghese was born in Tripunithura to a traditional Christian family called Thadikkal.
+Varghese was born in Tripunithura to a Christian family called Thadikkal.
 He started his career as a freelance journalist, contributing articles and reports to various newspapers in Kochi and Malabar.
 Later, after working with the Cochin Transport Company, he joined the Post & Telegraphs Department in 1942.
 He then took up a job as a teacher in Ethiopia.
 He came to the attention of the Emperor of Ethiopia, Haile Selassie I. The relationship that developed between them led Varghese to appointments as the head of various institutions in Ethiopia.
 He was sent to the United States for higher studies.
 He received his education there from Goshen College, the University of Oklahoma, Princeton Theological Seminary and Yale.
 In 1954, he returned to India with a master's degree in theology.
 He worked as a director of the Fellowship house in Aluva and a visiting professor of Union Christian College Aluva.
 In 1955, he joined the faculty of the Orthodox Theological Seminary, Kottayam.
 He also served as the general secretary of the Orthodox Students Christian Movement.
 During the Ethiopian emperor's visit to India in 1956, Varghese was persuaded to return to Ethiopia.
 There he served as the emperor's personal aide and advisor.

 In 1959, he returned to India and in 1961 he was ordained as a priest.
 Varghese continued to pursue theological studies.
 He did his doctoral studies in Oxford and Germany and received his Doctorate in Theology from Serampore College in Calcutta.